Kade Ruotolo: 2022–2023

-Competing in the 77 kg division at the 2022 ADCC World Championship, an event commonly referred to as the "Olympics of grappling", Ruotolo became the youngest competitor to win gold, submitting Micael Galvão in the final, the first grappler to do so in competition.
+Competing in the 77 kg division at the 2022 ADCC World Championship, an event commonly referred to as the "Olympics of grappling", Ruotolo became the youngest competitor to win gold, winning all fights by submission and notably submitting Micael Galvão in the final, the first grappler to do so in competition.

 On October 21, 2022, Ruotolo faced multiple-time Sambo World Champion Uali Kurzhev for the inaugural ONE Lightweight Submission Grappling World Championship at ONE on Prime Video 3.
 After Kurzhev failed hydration twice, a catchweight of 174 lbs was established, four pounds heavier than initially intended, making Kurzhev ineligible for the belt.
 Ruotolo submitted Kurzhev with a heel hook at the 4:26 mark of the 10-minute bout to win the title and become the first-ever ONE Lightweight Submission Grappling World Champion.

 Ruotolo defended his title against Matheus Gabriel on December 3, 2022, at ONE on Prime Video 5.
 He won the match via unanimous decision.